manorrock/oyena/README.md

-# OmniFaces Oyena
+# Manorrock Oyena

-OmniFaces Oyena delivers you with add-on modules that you can use with your Jakarta Faces applications.
+Manorrock Oyena delivers you with add-on modules that you can use with your Jakarta Faces applications.

 See the list below for the modules that are available.